SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/meters.md

 ## API Transactions
 Each Microsoft Graph call made explicitly by the SharePoint Embedded application are counted one transaction and customers are billed based on the transaction count.
-See the [examples](https://learn.microsoft.com/en-us/graph/api/resources/filestoragecontainer?view=graph-rest-beta) of Microsoft Graph that can act on the containers and the container contents.
+See the [examples](https://learn.microsoft.com/en-us/graph/api/resources/filestoragecontainer?view=graph-rest-beta) of Microsoft Graph calls that can be made by a SharePoint Embedded application.

 However, calls made by internal services to the containers, which the application has no control over, are **not** charged.
 Some examples of such non-chargeable transactions include: